Home Recipes Allspice Substitute (Best Recipe)

 • Don’t forget your funnel!
 Pouring ground spices into small jars can be tricky.
 Use a funnel to prevent spills.

 • Add a dash of pepper.
 As I mentioned earlier, some people also compare allspice to pepper.
-If you want those peppery notes, add ground black pepper.
-You can use half the amount of everything else or the same amount for stronger peppery notes.
+If you want those peppery notes, add hlad the amount of ground black pepper.

 • Strain the substitute if necessary.
 Once you mix everything, you may see larger chunks.
 If so, pour the mixture through a fine sieve to get rid of them.